ajmeriunnisa/React-Online-Library/README.md

 - Go to the “Add Book” page.
 - Fill in all the required fields — title, author, category, description, price, etc.
 - Click Submit to add the book.
-- The newly added book will appear at the top of the Browse Books page and will be saved permanently.
+- The newly added book will appear at the top of the Browse Books page.

 **Search for a Book**

 - Go to the Browse Books page.
-- Type the book title in the search bar.
+- Type the book title or author name in the search bar.
-- The list will automatically show matching results.
+- Press Search — only matching results will be shown.
 - Click Show All Books to view the full list again.
+- If the search box is empty, a message will appear asking to enter something to search.

 **Browse by Category**